Ezibenroc/beertorrent/report.md

 ## Deadlocks avoidance

-Several mutex are used, it is crucial to use deadlocks avoidance technics.
+Several mutex are used, it is crucial to use deadlocks avoidance techniques.

-Firstly, we try for each thread not to lock two mutexes silmutaneously, to avoid the condition *hold and wait* wich is necessary for a deadlock.
+Firstly, we try for each thread not to lock two mutexes simultaneously, to avoid the condition *hold and wait* which is necessary for a deadlock.

 It is sometime necessary to lock several mutexes.
 In these cases, we define a total order on the mutexes, to avoid the condition *circular wait* which is also necessary